 The Board has determined that the formal appointment of a senior independent Director is not necessary given the current structure and composition of the Board.
 Furthermore, given the size of the Company, the shareholdings in the Company that the current Board members hold and the active dialogue with institutional shareholders that takes place throughout the year, the Board is of the view that an appointment of a senior independent Director would not currently provide any further benefit in assisting with communication with shareholders.

 Committees of the Board

 Audit and Risk Committee

-The Audit and Risk Committee comprises Geoffrey Vero (Chairman), Gerald Corbett and Tom Bartlam who are all non-executive Directors and meets at least four times each year.
-The members of the Committee have a broad range of relevant financial and risk experience, two of whom are chartered accountants.
+The Audit and Risk Committee comprises the non-executive Directors and meets at least four times each year.
 Internal and external audit team representation is invited to attend every meeting of the Committee.
-Other members of the Board, and the Head of Compliance and Risk may also attend by invitation as may the chairman of the Board.
+Other members of the Board, and the Head of Legal, Compliance and Risk may also attend by invitation as may the chairman of the Board.